thlorenz/dotfiles/README.markdown

 ## Autojump

-In order to use the [autojump plugin](https://github.com/joelthelion/autojump) with zsh first install it via:
+In order to use the [autojump plugin](https://github.com/joelthelion/autojump)

 `brew install autojump`